Parvathy-snair/EduBotics/README.md

 - Custom-Built Quiz Engine: Automatically creates MCQs on any topic, allowing students to test their knowledge with real-time evaluation.

-- Extensible & Lightweight: No GPU required.
-Easily customizable for future modules like diagrams, formula solving, or regional languages.

 ## 📁 Folder Structure (Recommended)

 ```